ibm-cloud-docs/containers/cs_troubleshoot.md

 {: tsCauses}
-You might have an additional firewall set up or customized your existing firewall settings in your {{site.data.keyword.BluSoftlayer_notm}} account. {{site.data.keyword.containershort_notm}} requires certain IP addresses and ports to be opened to allow communication from the worker node to the Kubernetes master and vice versa.
+You might have an additional firewall set up or customized your existing firewall settings in your IBM Bluemix Infrastructure (SoftLayer) account. {{site.data.keyword.containershort_notm}} requires certain IP addresses and ports to be opened to allow communication from the worker node to the Kubernetes master and vice versa.
 Another reason might be that the worker nodes are stuck in a reloading loop.

 {: tsResolve}
 This task requires an [Administrator access policy](cs_cluster.html#access_ov).
 Verify your current [access policy](cs_cluster.html#view_access).